 The Canon EOS-1D C and the Canon EOS-D30 are two digital cameras that were announced, respectively, in April 2012 and May 2000.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (Canon D30) sensor.
-The 1DC has a resolution of 17.9 megapixels, whereas the Canon D30 provides 3.1 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (D30) sensor.
+The 1DC has a resolution of 17.9 megapixels, whereas the D30 provides 3.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |17.9 MP, Full Frame Sensor||3.1 MP, APS-C Sensor|